-The grade of Incomplete (I) may be issued in cases where a student has satisfactorily completed a substantial portion of the course successfully and due to circumstances beyond the student's control, the course cannot be completed successfully by the last day of the trimester.
-Students must request an incomplete in writing to their instructor.

-The instructor determines whether or not to grant the request.
-Faculty need to submit an incomplete form to their supervisor for approval:
+The grade of Incomplete (I) may be issued in cases where a student has satisfactorily completed a substantial portion of the course and, due to circumstances beyond the student's control, cannot successfully complete the course by the last day of the trimester.
+Students must request, in writing to their instructor, a grade of I. The instructor determines whether or not to grant the request and, if granted, must submit an Incomplete Grade Form to their supervisor for approval.